If you’re worried that a loved one is using meth, these behavioral, physical and psychological signs & symptoms can help you confirm.

 What Does Meth Look Like?

-In contrast, the form of the drug known as crystal meth comes as shiny, clear or bluish crystals that look like glass fragments or rocks.
+The form of the drug known as crystal meth is shiny, clear or bluish crystals that look like glass fragments or rocks.

-Meth comes in different forms and can be taken several different ways, including snorting, injecting, taking it orally or smoking it.
+Meth comes in different forms and can be taken several different ways, including snorting, injecting, consuming orally or smoking it.
 Crystal meth is most commonly smoked.
-In a recent study of current and former meth users, 63% smoked meth, 44% snorted meth, 27% injected meth and 30% swallowed it.
-Nearly half of all meth users consume meth using multiple methods, and 7% use all four methods over their lifetime.
+In a recent study of current and former meth use, 63% of people smoked meth, 44% snorted meth, 27% injected meth and 30% swallowed it.
+Nearly half of all people who use meth consume it with multiple methods, and 7% use all four methods over their lifetime.

-When meth is first taken, it creates an immediate rush.
-That rush lasts for up to 30 minutes and is described as extremely pleasurable.
+When meth is first used, it creates an immediate rush.
+That rush lasts up to 30 minutes and is described as extremely pleasurable.
 Following the initial rush, a meth high can last for up to 14 hours.
 The onset and length of the high vary based on how it is taken.

-Common Signs Someone Is On or Using Crystal Meth
+Common Signs Someone Is On or Using Meth

 People on meth typically exhibit certain physical signs.
-If you’re wondering how to tell if someone is on crystal meth or is abusing crystal meth, symptoms of this drug can include being very awake or physically active and a reduced appetite.
+If you’re wondering how to tell if someone is using meth, symptoms can include being energized or physically active, and a reduced appetite.

 Look For Meth Paraphernalia

-Paraphernalia are accessories that people use when taking drugs.
-Each drug has its own type of paraphernalia that is associated with its use.
-Some of the common types of paraphernalia linked to meth abuse include:
+Paraphernalia includes accessories that people use when taking drugs.
+Some types of paraphernalia are used for multiple types of drugs.
+Common paraphernalia linked to meth include:

 - Spoons, often with burn marks on the bottom from being heated